BA ClinPsyD DPhil

 Research Clinical Psychologist

-- Honorary Clinical Psychologist, Oxford University Hospitals NHS Trust
+- Honorary Clinical Psychologist, Emergency Department, Oxford University Hospitals NHS Trust

-My research focuses on the area of psychological trauma, and the development of intrusive memories after trauma exposure.
-Intrusive memories of traumatic events are distressing symptoms in their own right, as well as a cardinal symptom of post-traumatic stress disorder (PTSD), and have transdiagnostic relevance across other disorder such as depression and complicated grief.
-In particular I am interested in developing low-intensity preventive interventions that can be offered to people in the early aftermath of trauma.
+My research focuses on psychological trauma, and the development of low-intensity, mechanistically-driven behavioural interventions to reduce intrusive memories after trauma exposure.
+Intrusive memories of traumatic events can be distressing and disruptive, and are a core symptom of post-traumatic stress disorder (PTSD).
+They also have transdiagnostic relevance across other disorders such as depression and complicated grief.
+I am particularly interested in targeting intrusive memories within preventive and early interventions that can be offered to people soon after a traumatic event.

-Prior to this I worked as a Senior Clinical Psychologist in Neuropsychology (Buckinghamshire and Gloucestershire).
-I obtained my Doctorate in Clinical Psychology at the University of Manchester (2006-2009).
+Previously I worked as a Senior Clinical Psychologist in Neuropsychology (Buckinghamshire and Gloucestershire).
+I obtained my Doctorate in Clinical Psychology at the University of Manchester.

 Hales SA. et al, (2018), Behav Cogn Psychother, 46, 706 - 725